 2. Other Review Papers

 Leaper, C. (in press).
 Gender, dispositions, peer relations, and identity during development: Toward an integrative model.
 In N. K. Dess, J. Marecek, & L. C. Bell (Eds.), Gender sex, and sexualities: Psychological perspectives.
 New York, NY: Oxford University Press.

 Leaper, C., & Bigler, R. S. (in press).
-Gender-typing of children's toys: Societal causes and consequences.
+Societal causes and consequences of gender-typing of children's toys.
 To appear in E. S. Weisgram & L. M. Dinella (Eds.), Gender-typing of children’s toys.
 Washington, DC: American Psychological Association.

 Leaper, C., & Brown, C. S. (in press).
 Sexism in childhood and adolescence.
 Child Development Perspectives.

 Leaper, C., & Tenenbaum, H. R. (in press).
 Gender socialization in childhood.
 To appear in K. L. Nadal (Ed.), The SAGE encyclopedia of psychology and gender.